This topic is for women who

 tissue from your uterus for testing.

-You have dysfunctional
+You have abnormal

 uterine bleeding if, after testing, your doctor finds no other diseases or